ucsb-cs48/s20/_lectures/lect07.md

   - Hard coded data objects for very small tables
   - Databases (SQL or MongoDB) for larger tables

+## Spikes, Skunk-works, Proofs of Concepts

+You are not only permitted, but *strongly encouraged* even, to make *additional repos* in addition to your main project repo that contains extra "proof of concept", and "practice code" for your project.

+These are someetimes called *spikes*.

+You can name these with private or public repos in the `ucsb-cs48-s20` github org names such as `spike-s1-t2-try-spotify-api` and then give your team access to them.

+You may want to make such repos part of your learning plan.

 # If you have extra time